Kyriosity/read-write/README+/software/QA/README+/QA-pitfalls.md

 Observation is harder than action.

-Fulfilling all test procedures manually or writing tests that may report few non-critical errors disappoints and looks profligate.
+Fulfilling all test procedures manually or writing tests that may report a few non-critical errors disappoints and looks profligate.

 ### "Wishful thinking"

-A software product or a team can deserve a high credit.
-The side effect is non-critical and shallow checks, particularly of the established parts.
+A software product or a team can deserve high credit.
+The side effects are non-critical and shallow checks, particularly of the established parts.

 Good personal relationships may (note **may**) turn a blind eye.